 The United Kingdom is an economic powerhouse, with an immense market size, and has become a leading choice for companies that are considering expanding their businesses into international waters.
 Many firms are feeling uncertainty after recent news regarding the Brexit vote and subsequent discussions about the potential impact on international trade.
-In this interview, Stambaugh Ness’ Jennifer Nelson, CPA, Principal, and Tax Director discusses the dynamics and challenges of doing business in the U.K with BDO USA’s Managing Director, U.K. / U.S. Tax Desk, Ingrid Gardner.
+In this interview, Stambaugh Ness’ Jennifer Nelson, CPA, Tax Group Managing Director discusses the dynamics and challenges of doing business in the U.K with BDO USA’s Managing Director, U.K. / U.S. Tax Desk, Ingrid Gardner.

 When Doing Business in the United Kingdom…

 First, let’s clarify matters from a geographic standpoint since there seems to be a good deal of confusion on this side of the pond.
 What countries make up the United Kingdom?

 You’re right, and it’s important for anyone considering an expansion into the U.K. to understand the distinctions of what’s what.
 The United Kingdom includes the countries of England, Scotland, Wales, and Northern Ireland.
 Often incorrectly synonymous with the U.K. is Great Britain, which only includes England, Scotland, and Wales.
 To confuse matters more, the word “British”, refers to inhabitants of the United Kingdom.

 Are there any distinctions from a business standpoint between the four countries of the U.K.?